 As a rule, appointments are made twice a year, unless there is a vacancy resulting from board member resignation.
 The following is a list of agencies, boards, committees and commissions for which the City Council has appointment authority:

 Quasi–judicial, statutorily established board with authority to grant variances from the City’s Zoning Ordinance.
 This board meets as needed on the third Tuesday of the month at 7:00 p.m. in the Council Chambers.
 All members serve a three-year term.
 Limited to City Residents.

 Determines acceptable methods and materials in construction in the appeal process, review Contractor & Individual Trade License application packages (which include required documents, complaints received) and either approve or deny New and Renewal licensing as indicated by the guidelines in the City of Gillette Chapter 5 Building Ordinances.
 The board meets the second Tuesday of the month at noon in the Council Chambers, located on the 1st Floor of City Hall.
 All members serve a three-year term.

-Campbell County Economic Development Corporation Board
+Campbell County Economic Development Corporation (CCEDC) Board

 Campbell County Joint Powers Fire Board